Skip to main content

 crates/migrationArtifact schema creation and rollback.

-crates/gatewayJSON-RPC handlers, WebSocket upload/download sessions, tool/file/task capture, notifications, and provider attachment normalization.
+crates/gatewayJSON-RPC handlers, WebSocket upload/download sessions, explicit agent artifact registration tools, notifications, and provider attachment normalization.

 crates/desktopThread artifacts panel, timeline chips, preview cache, local download/open/reveal actions, and composer reuse.